andreaseger/svm_helper/goals_and_requirements.md

 - how can I use the feature selection algorithms in that case
 - whats the best encoding for the category, also see [this](ftp://ftp.sas.com/pub/neural/FAQ2.html#A_cat)
+- fselector gem(uses R to make the heavy math lifting)

 ### verification vs classification